Singularity analysis of a new discrete nonlinear Schrodinger equation: Singularity analysis

-where $u_{m,3}$ are arbitrary constants, $m=0,\pm1,\pm2,\ldots$, and no compatibility conditions arise again.
-At the highest resonance, $n=4$, however, the recursion relations (\ref{rr}) fail to be consistent, and the infinite set of compatibility conditions
+where $u_{m,3}$ are arbitrary constants, $m = 0 , \pm 1 , \pm 2 , \dotsc$, and again no compatibility conditions arise.
+At the highest resonance, $n=4$, however, the recursion relations \eqref{rr} fail to be consistent, and the infinite set of compatibility conditions

-arises there for the infinite set of constants $v_{m,0}$, $m=0,\pm 1,\pm2,\ldots$.
+arises there for the infinite set of constants $v_{m,0}$, $m = 0 , \pm 1 , \pm 2 , \dotsc$.

-Since we obtained the nontrivial compatibility conditions (\ref{cc}), we have to modify the singular expansions (\ref{ex}) by introducing appropriate logarithmic terms, starting from the terms proportional to $\phi^{3}\log\phi$ \cite{RGB}.
-The appearance of such logarithmic terms, however, is generally believed to be a clear symptom of nonintegrability \cite{RGB}, \cite{AC}.
-For this reason, we conclude that the Leon--Manna equation (\ref{psi}) should not be expected to be integrable.
+Since we have obtained the nontrivial compatibility conditions \eqref{cc}, we have to modify the singular expansions \eqref{ex} by introducing appropriate logarithmic terms, starting from the terms proportional to $\phi^{3} \log\phi$ \cite{ARS,RGB}.
+The appearance of such logarithmic terms, however, is generally believed to be a clear symptom of nonintegrability \cite{RGB}.
+For this reason, we conclude that the differential-difference equation \eqref{psi} should not be expected to be integrable.